jsdpag/laser-sig/README.md

 Partially or fully automate the measurement of a laser's transfer function.
 The input to the laser is a constant analogue voltage.
 The output is the measured power of the laser's emission, in milliWatts.
 Uses SynapseAPI to control analogue voltage control signals via a named LaserTester.rcx Gizmo.
 Optionally, it can be configured to read the analoge voltage output of a power meter e.g. a PM100D in order to further automate measurement.

+## transfer.m

+Laser transfer function, computing power output (e.g. in mW) from given analogue voltage input (e.g. in Volts).
+Also implements the inverse transfer function.
+Models initial relationship as a power function that switches to a linear relationship above a given input threshold.
+This sort of function is suitable for modelling input/output relationship of a diode laser such as the Omicron Laserage LuxX+.
+To set the laser at a specific value, use the inverse function to get the required input for the laser.